 Begonia rostrata *seed*

 In my experience this one does not ship very well as live plants, so, will only be offered as seed at this time.
-Each portion of seeds will contain 25+ seeds.
+Each portion of seeds will contain one whole seed pod, which have 50-250 seeds.
+The seeds will come in their pod, unsorted.
 They have a near-perfect germination rate when grown on sterilized promix under medium light, high humidity, temps mid-70’s.
-They will be shipped snail mail in an envelope.
+Not liable for user error sowing seed.